ujjwalt/guacamole/README.md

 end
 ```

 Since the database doesn't know anything about a schema we must define the attributes in the model class itself.
 At the same time this has the advantage to open the model class and see what attributes it has.
 An attribute is defined with the `attribute` class method.
 We use [Virtus](https://github.com/solnic/virtus) for this purpose.
-Basically you add give the attribute a name and a type.
+Basically you give the attribute a name and a type.
 The type have to be the actual class and **not** a string representation of the class.
 You could even define collection classes:

 ```ruby
 class Pony